Scotia Capital Inc. Sells 3,093 Shares of iShares Select Dividend ETF (NASDAQ:DVY)

-Scotia Capital Inc. decreased its position in iShares Select Dividend ETF (NASDAQ:DVY) by 9.7% during the 2nd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 28,736 shares of the company’s stock after selling 3,093 shares during the quarter.
+Scotia Capital Inc. lowered its stake in shares of iShares Select Dividend ETF (NASDAQ:DVY) by 9.7% during the second quarter, Holdings Channel reports.
+The fund owned 28,736 shares of the company’s stock after selling 3,093 shares during the period.
 Scotia Capital Inc.’s holdings in iShares Select Dividend ETF were worth $3,351,000 at the end of the most recent reporting period.

 About iShares Select Dividend ETF